Naval stores: History

 Zallen tells in detail how turpentine (and rosin) are produced as naval stores.
 Pine trees especially in North Carolina were tapped for sap which was doubly distilled to make turpentine and rosin (aka resin)–hence the name tar heels.
-The trees were scored with a ledge called a “box” to collect the sap.
+The trees were scored with a ledge called a "box" to collect the sap.
 Large numbers of slaves were used to score the trees, collect and process the sap.
 Zallen describes this as industrial slavery–different from the more common vision of slaves in agriculture.
 By the 1840s camphine, a blend of turpentine and grain alcohol, became the dominant lamp fuel in the US.
 [Zallen prefers the camphene spelling.]

 The pine trees of North Carolina were well suited to camphine production.
 The business also provided additional need for slaves as production expanded.
 Backwoods became more productive.
 Slaves were often leased in winter when agriculture was slower.
 The value of many was protected by life insurance.
-Wilmington, NC became a center of the camphene industry.
+Wilmington, North Carolina, became a center of the camphene industry.
 In cities, gaslighting was also available, but used by the upper classes.
 Camphine was the fuel of the average family.

 Zallen reports that after Ft.
 Sumter, turpentine producers were cut off from major markets.
 Emancipation left them without manpower to collect and process turpentine.
 The camps were flammable.
-Many were burned in William Tecumseh Sherman’s march from Savannah, Georgia to Goldsboro, NC.
+Many were burned in William Tecumseh Sherman's march from Savannah, Georgia, to Goldsboro, North Carolina.
 Congress also imposed taxes on alcohol to pay for the Civil War.
 That made camphine more costly than kerosene.
 Kerosene, first produced as coal oil, became abundant after the discovery of oil in Pennsylvania.

-The major producers of naval stores in the 19th and 20th century were the United States of America, and France, where Napoleon encouraged planting of pines in areas of sand dunes.
+The major producers of naval stores in the 19th and 20th century were the United States and France, where Napoleon encouraged planting of pines in areas of sand dunes.
 In the 1920s the United States exported eleven million gallons of spirits.
 By 1927, France exported about 20 percent of the world's resin.

 Organizational aspects

-Once, large operations, known as "factors," controlled huge tracts of forests, some in the hundreds of thousands of acres, which they leased to smaller "operators," and also advanced them capital, usually in the form of tools and other equipment and goods with which to operate.
+Once, large operations, known as "factors", controlled huge tracts of forests, some in the hundreds of thousands of acres, which they leased to smaller "operators", and also advanced them capital, usually in the form of tools and other equipment and goods with which to operate.
 The operators satisfied their debt to the factors by returning the produce, barrels of resin.
 The name "Factors Walk" on the riverfront in Savannah, Georgia, commemorates an area on the Savannah River harbor where thousands of barrels of produce were collected for transshipment.
 Between 1880 and 1920, Savannah was the largest port for naval stores products and continued to set the world price of naval stores until 1950.

 Naval stores also included cordage, mask, pitch and tar.
 These materials were used for water- and weather-proofing wooden ships. were traditionally used for Masts, spars, and cordage needed protecting, and hulls made of wood required a flexible material, insoluble in water, to seal the spaces between planks.
 Pine pitch was often mixed with fibers like hemp to caulk spaces which might otherwise leak.